Your email address is an important part of your online marketing efforts.

 Fortunately, the paid email providers that I recommend will sign a Business Associate Agreement with you, which means that they are a HIPAA-compliant option.

-You will still need to take some common-sense precautions to ensure that you are HIPAA-compliant (a BAA won’t save you if you leave your practice’s email open on a public computer, for instance.)
-But assuming you take the appropriate precautions, a paid email account will provide some extra protection against a HIPAA violation.
+You will still need to take some common-sense precautions to ensure that you are HIPAA-compliant (a BAA won’t save you if you leave your practice’s email open on a public computer or forward a client’s email to a nonsecured account, for instance.)
+But assuming you take the appropriate precautions, a paid email account will provide you with solid protection against a HIPAA violation.

 Custom Email Providers

-You can sign up for Google Apps here.
-Setting up Google Apps can be a little technical, but they have a lot of support guides and you should be able to do it in an hour or so.
+You can sign up for G Suite here.
+Getting everything set up can be a little technical, but you don’t have to be a computer whiz to figure it out (and remember, they have 24/7 support!).
 If you have any questions, use this link and a Google rep will walk you through the process.
 Make sure that you sign up for HIPAA compliance, which you can do here.

-If you want more security than Google Apps can offer, then you probably want Hushmail.
+If you want more security than G Suite can offer, then you probably want Hushmail.

-Like Google Apps, Hushmail is HIPAA-compliant and allows to you use your own domain name.
-Unlike Google Apps, Hushmail allows you to send encrypted emails that only the client can open – even if someone else is in their inbox.
+Like G Suite, Hushmail is HIPAA-compliant and allows to you use your own domain name.
+Unlike G Suite, Hushmail allows you to send encrypted emails that only the client can open – even if someone else is in their inbox.

 For instance, let’s say a client requests a copy of their session notes.
 You could send that via normal email, but then you run the risk of someone else opening the email and reading the notes.
-This isn’t likely to happen, but if it did happen it could be catastrophic (imagine a client’s spouse learning about an affair or an addiction through your session notes.)
+This is very unlikely to happen, but if it did happen it could be catastrophic (imagine a client’s spouse learning about an affair or an addiction through your session notes.)

 Hushmail solves the problem by letting you ask a question that only the client knows the answer to.
 For instance, you might ask a client “When was our last appointment?” or you might agree on a pre-arranged question and answer.
 In order to open the email, the client must supply the correct answer.
 If someone else is snooping in the client’s inbox, your client’s confidential information is protected.
 Clients can also create a custom password just for their correspondence with you.